6 Essential IT setup

 What will you use PsychoPy for?

-1. Download PsychoPy.
-We would highly recommend to download the standalone version.
+- Download PsychoPy.
+We would highly recommend to download the “modern” standalone version (with Python 3.10).
+PsychoPy releases on GitHub.

 After the installation is complete, you need to make two important changes in your system settings.
 If you do not make these changes, PsychoPy will not work.